C21u—Introduction to U.S. Importing: The Customs Release and Entry Process

 This lesson addresses the operational relationships a broker must pursue with carriers and other service providers on behalf of its client importers.

-The Customs Broker Involvement in the Cargo Transportation Process
+The Customs Broker's Involvement in the Cargo Transportation Process

 In this lesson we address transportation-related responsibilities and services a broker must provide to assure timely customs clearance and delivery/on-carriage of the goods once cleared.